jonathan-milan-pollock/demos/tools/markdown/architecture.md

 ## setup react

+- as react installs node-sass which is deprecated, install-workspace.js uninstalls node-sass and installs sass
 - remove the following from best-of feature, types, and ui README.md as projects are not setup for tests

 ```md